Overview of How to Boot From USB on Windows 11:

 Windows Settings can help you start from a USB; follow the given tutorial below to boot Windows 11 from USB while your computer still runs smoothly.

 Step 1.
-Insert the USB flash drive you just burned the ISO file into your Windows 11 computer.
+Insert the bootable USB drive into your Windows 11 computer.
 Press Windows + I to open Settings, and select the "System" > "Recovery" option.

 Step 2.
 Click the Restart Now button to the right of Advanced Startup.
 In the popup window, Windows 11 will let you know that it's going to restart your device and that you'd better save your work until then.